Learn more about the Web Summit, from 1-4 November 2021, Lisbon, an excellent opportunity to know the latest internet and technological trends.

 - Speakers who bring their experience from the Internet, technology, artificial intelligence and others, share trends and inspire participants;

 - Start-ups that advertise their products, services and projects, seeking to broaden their market and attract investors or partnerships;

 - Journalists covering the event and publicizing companies and their innovations through the various media (internet, television, newspapers and others);

 - Other professionals and stakeholders (companies and individuals) seeking to enrich their know-how and seek trends to enhance their business and ideas.

-What happens in 2019 at the Web Summit?
+What happened in 2019 at the Web Summit?
 (Program)